Business Problem Statement Explained with Examples

 How to Write a Business Problem Statement?

 Before writing a business problem statement, it is crucial to conduct a complete analysis of the problem and everything related.
-You should have the knowledge to describe your problem and also suggest a solution to it.
+You should know everything about the problem to describe it clearly and also suggest a solution to it.

-To make things easy for you, we have explained the four key aspects to help you write your business problem statement.
+To make things easy for you, we have explained the four key elements to help you write your business problem statement.
 They include:

-Adding statistics and results from surveys, industry trends, customer demographics, staffing reports, etc., helps the reader understand the problem distinctly.
+Here, explain the background of the problem.
+Add relevant statistics and results from surveys, industry trends, customer demographics, staffing reports, etc, to help the reader understand the current situation.
 These references should describe your problem and its effects on various attributes of your business.

-Avoid adding too many numbers in your problem statement, and include only the absolute necessary statistics.
-It’s best to include not more than three significant facts.
+Avoid adding too many stats in your problem statement, and include only the necessary ones.
+It’s best to include no more than three significant stats.

-Your business problem statement should conclude with a solution to the problem that was previously described.
+Your business problem statement should conclude with a solution to the previously described problem.
 The solution should describe how the current state can be improved.

 When you start writing your business problem statement, or any formal document, it is important to be aware of the reader.
-Write your problem statement keeping in mind the reader’s knowledge about the situation, requirements, and expectations.
+Write your problem statement considering the reader’s knowledge about the situation, requirements, and expectations.

 How to Develop a Business Problem Statement